cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 [command line tool](TOOLS-CMDLINE.markdown) has to be used; decompiling a text representation obtained via clipboard is possible through the [web application](http://mindcode.herokuapp.com/decompiler).

 Schemacode supports almost all existing features of Mindustry schematics.
-Among the unsupported features at this moment are:

-* specifying the color of an illuminator block,
-* all configurations specific to Erekir-only objects, such as canvas contents.
+Specifically, all features employed by Serpulo technology are fully supported.
+Features specific to Erekir (such as canvas pictures) are unavailable.

-The illuminator and factory configurations will be added (hopefully) shortly, while support for Erekir-specific content is not planned at this moment.

 Most importantly, logic processors can be fully configured using Schemacode.
 When specifying the code to be embedded in a given processor, it is possible to use either the native mlog language, or Mindcode.
-The source code (both mlog and Mindcode) can also be injected into the schematic from external file.
+The source code (both mlog and Mindcode) can also be injected into the schematic from external file when building it using the command line tool.

 It might be useful to have a look at existing Schemacode samples at http://mindcode.herokuapp.com/schematics before going on with this documentation.